Research

 Some papers from other areas (notably my work on pre-trained models) also fall into this category.

-This research is supported financially by Cisco and NSF POSE-22297403.
+This research is supported financially by Google, Cisco, and NSF POSE-22297403.

 About the Duality Lab